 X Certificate entry.

-( Certificate Chain entry.
+₹ Certificate Chain entry.

-Unlocked Key Pair entry.
+• Unlocked Key Pair entry.

-• Locked Key Pair entry.
+20 Locked Key Pair entry.

-Unlocked private key entry.
+■ -K Unlocked private key entry.

-TM Locked private key entry.
+♣ rk Locked private key entry.

-K- 0 Public key entry.
+к Public key entry.

 ++ Certificate Extensions entry.

-9 κ Unlocked Secret Key entry.
+9 Unlocked Secret Key entry.

 After selecting a KeyStore entry, when clicking on the right button of the mouse, you can use the contextual menu.
-More details about the contextual menus are available in CERTIVITY S Menus/Tool bar/Contextual menu.
+More details about the contextual menus are available in CERTIVITY'S Menus / Tool bar / Contextual menu.

-The Details Panel is a polymorphic panel, changing according to the current selection type.
+The Details Panel is polymorphic, changing according to the current selection type.
 Using the Details Panel section, you can get more details about the selected entry:

-- for certificate entry, you can view Certificate details; - for key pair entry, you can see the Private Key details and also Certificate Chain details; - for certificate chain entry, you can see Certificate Chain details where you can select a certificate and see its details; - for Public Key entry, you can see Public Key details like ASN.1, algorithm, key size; - for Private Key entry, you can see Private Key details like ASN.1, algorithm, key size.
+- for certificate entry, you can see the Certificate Details; - for key pair entry, you can see the Private Key Details and also Certificate Chain Details; - for certificate chain entry, you can see Certificate Chain Details where you can select a certificate and see its details; - for Public Key entry, you can see Public Key Details like ASN.1, algorithm, key size; - for Private Key entry, you can see Private Key Details like ASN.1, algorithm, key size.